Three Places To View Michigan’s Northern Lights

 - Marquette: Also in the Upper Peninsula, Marquette is the largest city in the U.P. but has nearly zero light pollution.
 Nestled along Lake Superior, Marquette has miles of public coastline that are perfect to see the Northern Lights over.

-- Headlands International Dark Sky Park: Two miles west of Mackinaw City, the only International Dark Sky Park in the U.S. sits along Lake Michigan.
+- Headlands International Dark Sky Park: Two miles west of Mackinaw City, this charming park sits along Lake Michigan.
 Though there are more lights in the Lower Peninsula, the Dark Sky Park somewhat cancels out that notion.
-Completely dark, this park is north enough to still be able to see the Northern Lights.
+Completely dark, this park is far north enough to still be able to see the Northern Lights.

 The Northern Lights are tricky to plan for and often unpredictable, but I wish you the best of luck as you travel Michigan trying to see them.
 Let us know your tips for tracking the Northern Lights in the comments below.